Automotive Certificate Loading...

 Program is pending Advanced Education approval.
 Contact Admissions for details.

 Automotive Service Technicians are in high demand across Alberta and this program is designed to provide the entry level technician an advantage in securing employment.
-Graduates of this program will qualify as a second period apprentice, which will expand the availability of employment opportunities.
+Successful graduates have the opportunity to challenge the Automotive Service Technician first period exams.
 The skills obtained in this course are highly sought after by prospective employers and will enable graduates to seek employment in a wide variety of job settings and locations.

 Students will receive training in basic workplace safety, handling of tools, welding, steering and suspension, braking systems, electrical, basic maintenance including air conditioning.
 Students will also receive training in customer service, parts ordering and locating, plus additional communication skills for this trade.
 There is also a service writing component involving preparation of work orders and scheduling customers in for maintenance and unscheduled breakdowns.
 The Automotive Work Experience course will be selected by the student and the instructor, and must meet the requirements of the program.
 This course will allow a student the opportunity to put into practice the skills learned while at GPRC in repairing of vehicles, service writing and sourcing parts as required for the repairs.
 The work experience is an unpaid position so the student must take relocation and living expenses into consideration.